reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 Most importantly, we learned that a single equals sign sets the value of a variable, and a double equals sign checks if one value is equal to another.
 We'll usually get an error if we mix these up in our code, but it's good to remember!

-We also used the < operator to check if one value was less than another.
+We also used the > operator to check if one value was greater than another.

 ## Resources